MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/overview.md

 This governance journey follows the experiences of a fictional company through various stages of governance maturity.
 It is based on real customer journeys.
 The suggested best practices are based on the constraints and needs of the fictional company.

-As a quick starting point, this overview defines a governance minimum viable product (MVP) based on best practices.
+As a quick starting point, this overview defines a minimum viable product (MVP) for governance based on best practices.
 It also provides links to some governance evolutions that add further best practices as new business or technical risks emerge.

 > [!WARNING]
 > This MVP is a baseline starting point, based on a set of assumptions.
 Even this minimal set of best practices is based on corporate policies driven by unique business risks and risk tolerances.
 To see if these assumptions apply to you, read the [longer narrative](./narrative.md) that follows this article.